Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

 We set $J_{AA}=J_{BB}=1$, while non-reciprocity is introduced through unequal interspecies couplings $J_{AB}\neq J_{BA}$.
 It is convenient to parameterize them by $J_\pm=(J_{AB}\pm J_{BA})/2$, such that $J_-=0$ is the reciprocal limit and $J_+=0$ the purely antisymmetric line.
 Unless stated otherwise, we use equal species densities $\rho_A=\rho_B=3$, interaction range $R=1$, self-propulsion speed $v_0=5$, noise strength $T=0.1$, and $J_+=0$.

 \textit{Length-scale-dependent instability of the chiral state}.
 In the regime of strong non-reciprocity, $J_- >J_+$, which we consider here, the mean-field theory of Ref.~\cite{fruchart2021non} reported a spatially homogeneous time-periodic state and predicted a stable phase with chiral long-range order.
 We probe the stability of this homogeneous chiral~(HC) state using Monte Carlo simulations with an initial condition in which the global polarizations of the two species are offset by $\pi/2$.
 We find that the stability is strongly system-size dependent [Fig.~\ref{fig:fig1}(a)--(i)].
-While the system of size $L=64$ maintains chiral order throughout the observation time window, chiral order disappears in larger system: apparently triggered by local defects, the system evolves towards a strongly inhomogeneous state with pronounced species segregation.
+While the system of size $L=64$ maintains chiral order throughout the observation time window, chiral order disappears in larger system{s}: apparently triggered by local defects, the system evolves towards a strongly inhomogeneous state with pronounced species segregation.
 The decay of chiral order sets in earlier at systems with larger $L$.